jdittrich/userNeedResearchBook/text/allURBook.md

 -   TrialAndError
 -   Mutual dependencies of design elements like type area, content, font size etc. (?)

-Note that some of the themes are actual, meaningful insights (»Finishing is good«, »(Page) Format is hard to change later«), while some are mere group titles based on commonalities of the  data they encompass (»Inspiration«, »Trial and Error«).
+Note that some themes are actual, meaningful insights (»Finishing is good«, »(Page) Format is hard to change later«), while some are mere group titles based on commonalities of the  data they encompass (»Inspiration«, »Trial and Error«).